MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/plan-work-folders.md

 -   A publicly registered domain name and the ability to create additional public DNS records for the domain

--   (Optional) An Active Directory Domain Services forest with schema extensions in [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)] to support automatically referring PCs and devices to the correct file server when using multiple file servers
+-   (Optional) An Active Directory Domain Services forest with schema extensions in Windows Server 2012 R2 to support automatically referring PCs and devices to the correct file server when using multiple file servers

 -   (Optional) Active Directory Federation Services (AD FS) infrastructure when using AD FS authentication